 It usually takes a PhD student studying on a full-time basis between 3 and 4 years while for part-time students it can take between 6 and 7 years to complete.
 The deadline for the dissertation can be extended by anything up to 4 years at the university’s discretion.

-It is imperative that anyone thinking about embarking on this journey, must be committed and go in with their eyes open.
-It takes time, money and dedication to be successful, so if you are considering a PhD, we’ve outlined the basics for you below.
+It is imperative that anyone thinking about embarking on this journey must go in with their eyes open.
+It takes time, money and dedication to be successful so if you are considering a PhD the basics are outlined for you below.

 What do you want to study?

-When you apply for a PhD, you must have a thesis in mind and this must be approved by your potential supervisor.
+When you apply for a PhD you must have a thesis in mind and this must be approved by your potential supervisor.
 How can you contribute to this field?
 What is the subject that you a) want to be an expert in and b) can maintain a sustained interest in?
-You should know exactly what you want to do on the PhD programme of your choice, but don’t worry, you can always change track once you start your educational journey.
+You should know exactly what you want to do on the PhD programme of your choice but you can always change track once you start your educational journey.
 In fact, it is not necessary to be fully knowledgeable on the topic you choose from the outset.